vacp2p/roadmap/content/acz/ift/2025q1-libp2p-mix-poc.md

 Additionally, it includes updating the RFC by replacing the custom transport protocol with a new TCP-based transport protocol, enhancing mixnet's compatibility with libp2p.
-The results will then be shared through a blogpost and a research paper, followed by researching the use case, features and further research topics to apply for EF grants
+The results will then be shared through a blogpost and a research paper, followed by researching the use case, features and further research topics to apply for EF grants.

 ### Background